sreeise/graph-rs-sdk/README.md

 ```

 ##### Custom Types
+You can pass types your own types to API requests that require a request body by implementing `serde::Serialize`.

 You can implement your own types by utilizing methods from reqwest::Response.
-These types must implement `serde::Deserialize` or `DeserializedOwned`.
+These types must implement `serde::Deserialize`.
 See the reqwest crate for more info.

 ```rust